fortinetdev/terraform-provider-fortios/website/docs/index.html.markdown

 * `cabundlefile` - (Optional) The path of a custom CA bundle file.
 You can specify a path to the file, or you can specify it by the `FORTIOS_CA_CABUNDLE` environment variable.

+* `cabundlecontent` - (Optional) The content of a custom CA bundle file.
+Note: `cabundlefile` and `cabundlecontent` cannot exist at the same time!
+Please only configure one of them.

 * `vdom` - (Optional) If the FortiGate unit is running in VDOM mode, you can use this argument to specify the name of the vdom to be set .